 With regard to "Policies, plans and procedures" - which included questions on the college's strategic plan, student support, code of conduct and disciplinary measures for staff and students, conditions of employment for staff, the language policy of the college, and the college's admissions policy - the national average score was 49 (out of 64) per college.
-The provincial average was 46, and the college score was 48.
-While the college met all the requirements under this section, only soft evidence was produced for 4 items.
+The provincial average was 38, and the college score was 20.
+While the college met a number of the requirements under this section, only soft evidence was produced in respect of 4 items.
 The college did not meet the requirement of determining a code of conduct for all staff.

-&lt;sup>1 The following variables were included under "Policies, plans and procedures": V4.1-V4.8; V4.18-V4.33; V5.8; V12.2-V12.7.
+1 The following variables were included under "Policies, plans and procedures": V4.1-V4.8; V4.18-V4.33; V5.8; V12.2-V12.7.
 Under "Financial governance" the following were included: V4.9-4.13, and V4.15.
 Under "Governance structures" the following were included: V1.2-V1.3; V8.1-V8.5; V9.1-V9.4; V9.6-V9.7; V9.9; V11.1-V11.5.

 With regard to "Financial governance" - which included questions on college appointment of an auditor and a financial officer, approval of the college's financial budget, and council determination of tuition and accommodation fees payable by students / employees - the national average score was 10 (out of 12) per college.
-The provincial average was 9, and the college score was also 9.
+The provincial average was 10, and the college score was 6.
+This college did not meet all the requirements pertaining to financial governance, as compared to the other colleges in the province.
+Nor has the college appointed a CFO.

 With regard to "Governance structure establishment" - which included questions on council establishment of an academic board and students' representative council, appointment of committees, the composition of the academic board, and the determination of the functions of and procedures at committee meetings - the national average score was 33 (out of 38) per college.
-The provincial average was 32, and the college score was 34.
-The college did not establish an audit committee.
-In addition the academic board did not appoint and executive committee.
-Procedures for council and academic board meetings had not been formalised.
+The provincial average was 31, and the college score was 35.
+The college did not establish joint committees of the council and the Academic Board.

-From a provincial perspective, the cumulative or overall average score is 87 out of 114.
-This is slightly below the national average of 92.
-The college scores 91 out of 114.
-This is similar to the national and provincial averages.
-Though the college meets most of the requirements, adequate documentation is not kept.
-The main implication for this college is that, in the interests of accountability and compliance, more attention must be paid to administration.
+From a provincial perspective, the cumulative or overall average score is 79 out of 114.
+This is well below the national average of 92.
+The college scores 61 out of 114 - a very poor score.
+Adequate documentation seems not to be kept by the college.
+The main implication for the college is that, in the interests of accountability and compliance, much more attention must be paid to administration.